Skeeb32/pokemon-api/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can also try to run:

 ### `yarn start`